amirdamirov/azure_terraform/readme.md

+# STEPS
+1) Git init, craete .gitignore file
+2) Create RG, run terraform init.
+3) Create SA store your state in remote location

+# Before creating git repo add some files to the .gitignore files.
+Check .gitignore files to see which files.

 Terraform must authenticate to Azure to create infrastructure.
 In your terminal, use the Azure CLI tool to setup your account permissions locally.